grafana/grafana-operator/documentation/Amazon-Managed-Grafana/ReadMe.md

 ### Creating Grafana dashboards on Amazon Managed Grafana.

-Today Grafana operator supports the creation of Grafana dashboards on self managed grafana instance in the cluster where Grafana operator is installed.
+Today Grafana operator supports the creation of Grafana dashboards on self managed grafana instance in the cluster where the Grafana operator is installed.
 Grafana operator should be enhanced to support creating dashboards on Amazon Managed Grafana.

 In order to accomplish this, "Reading keys for accessing Amazon Managed Grafana from AWS Secrets Manager" feature above becomes a prerequisite. `GrafanaDashboard` CRD should be modified to use `grafana-secret` to create `GrafanaDashboard` on Amazon Managed Grafana.
 This allows customers to use GitOps approach to create Grafana Dashboards on remote Grafana instances such as Amazon Managed Grafana.